 But the man dubbed the Secretary for Everything by US media suffered a stunning reverse a year into his father-in-law's presidency.

-Mr Kushner was stripped of his interim security clearance, which bars him from viewing documents the US classifies as top secret.
-He is also likely to be excluded from key Oval Office meetings, and it's not clear how much of his work he will be able to complete without top-level security briefings.
+Mr Kushner was stripped of his interim security clearance in February, which barred him from viewing documents the US classifies as top secret.
+He was also excluded from key Oval Office meetings, before he eventually received a permanent clearance months later.

 The downgrade came as the Washington Post reported officials in China, Israel, the United Arab Emirates and Mexico had privately discussed how to use Mr Kushner's business interests as leverage over him.

-Mr Kushner's marginalisation in the West Wing comes amid reports of a power struggle with White House chief of staff John Kelly, who made the decision on downgrading his clearance.
+Mr Kushner's marginalisation in the West Wing came amid reports of a power struggle with White House chief of staff John Kelly, who made the decision on downgrading his clearance.

 Mr Kelly has stared down many enemies in his career as a former US Marine Corps general, but he may have met his match in Mr Kushner, a man who has seen off other White House officials in Steve Bannon and Reince Priebus.